AgileBioFoundry/2021-07-16-cell-factory-design/setup.md

 permalink: /setup/
 ---

-# Option 1: Zero Installation
+# Option 1: Launch Binder

-Launch the cell factory design course by clicking on the Binder button below:
+For a zero installation option, launch the cell factory design course by clicking on the Binder button below:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/agilebiofoundry/2019-02.26-28-cell-factory-design-course/master)

 # Option 2: Install on your own machine

-Install the cell factory design course on your own machine
+Below are the steps to install the cell factory design course on your own machine

 ## Prerequisites